Bletchley and Fenny Stratford: The Blue Lagoon

-Bletchley is home to the only local nature reserve in the city of Milton Keynes, the Blue Lagoon, which attracts many local visitors every day.
+Bletchley is home to the Blue Lagoon, the only local nature reserve in the city, which consists of a flooded clay pit and its surroundings..
 School children in Bletchley are often taken on trips to learn about the history of this site.

 Newton Leys

 Newton Leys is a modern development, largely on the former clay extraction site (following reclamation works).
 Most of the development is in this civil parish but a part is in Stoke Hammond.

 Water Eaton

 Water Eaton is a small village to the south of Fenny Stratford, which was absorbed by Bletchley and Fenny Stratford, before the latter in turn became part of Milton Keynes.
 The village was first mentioned in the Domesday book of 1086 and was simply called Eaton and was the home of Geoffrey de Montbray and listed as a mill.

 The Lakes Estate, south of Bletchley, was the last London overspill estate to be built by the Greater London Council.
 It took some time to build – beginning in about 1970 and not being fully completed until 1975."

 The Lakes Estate is bordered by Drayton road to the North and West, Stoke road to the East and Lomond drive to the south.